Continuous motion recognition

 Click Generate features to start the process.

 Afterwards the 'Feature explorer' will load.
 This is a plot of all the extracted features against all the generated windows.
 You can use this graph to compare your complete data set.
-E.g. by plotting the height of the first peak on the X-axis against the spectral power between 0.5 Hz and 1 Hz on the Y-axis.
+E.g. by plotting the RMS of the X-axis against the spectral power between 0.5 Hz and 1 Hz on the Y-axis.
 A good rule of thumb is that if you can visually separate the data on a number of axes, then the machine learning model will be able to do so as well.

 With all data processed it's time to start training a neural network.
 Neural networks are a set of algorithms, modeled loosely after the human brain, that are designed to recognize patterns.
 The network that we're training here will take the signal processing data as an input, and try to map this to one of the four classes.